tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 If the ``multi_tenancy`` parameter is not removed, the ``aaa-mode`` setting is ignored.

-Configuring RBAC Using the Contrail User Interface
+Configuring RBAC Using the Tungsten Fabric WebUI
 --------------------------------------------------

-To use the Contrail UI with RBAC:
+To use the TF WebUI with RBAC:

 1. Set the aaa_mode to no_auth.